 Other Shopping Benefits

 In addition to free delivery, both Amazon Prime and Walmart+ offer various special deals and discounts for members.
 However, once again, Amazon has a wider variety of benefits than its competitor.

 Amazon Prime members get access to the following perks:

 - Prime Deals.
 Amazon offers an ever-changing array of special discounts just for Prime members.
-These Prime-exclusive deals include clothing and accessories, home goods, electronics, and many other categories.
-Items purchased in Amazon 4-star stores qualify for the same discounted prices.
+These Prime-exclusive deals include multiple categories, including clothing and accessories, home goods, and electronics.
+Products purchased in Amazon’s physical stores qualify for the same discounted prices.
 A Prime membership also gets you special coupons and early access to Amazon flash sales, known as Lightning Deals.

 - Prime Day.
 Once a year, Amazon holds a massive two-day sale called Prime Day.
 There are special deals on everything from clothing to electronics — all exclusively for Prime members.

 - Prime Rewards Card.
 Prime members have exclusive access to the Amazon Prime Rewards credit card from Chase.
-Its rewards program includes 5% cash back at Amazon and Whole Foods; 2% back at restaurants, gas stations, and drugstores; and 1% on all other purchases.
+Its rewards program includes 5% cash back at Amazon and Whole Foods (plus an extra 1% back on Prime Day); 2% back at restaurants, gas stations, and drugstores; 10% on a rotating selection of Amazon products; and 1% on all other purchases.